 These tags help track wandering pooches around the house, while out and about and in case they get lost.
 GPS technology uses satellites to pinpoint your dog’s location wherever he is.
 The information from these trackers are typically sent to an app on your smartphone.

-One such product is the Tractive, which locates your dog almost anywhere outside within a 16ft range of accuracy.
-You can see where your dog is on a real time map on your cell, tablet or computer.
+One such product is the Tractive GPS Tracker for Dogs, which locates your dog almost anywhere outside within a 16ft range of accuracy.
+You can see where your dog is on a real-time map on your cell, tablet, or computer.
 Another good feature is the ‘virtual fence’ – you set boundaries (e.g. perimeter of your garden, the front gate) and you’ll receive an alert if your dog goes outside of it.
 Many similar products offer this feature as well.

 You can also take advantage of route mapping, so if you have a dog sitter or walker, you can make sure they really are giving your pup his daily exercise.
 The Loc8tor has an initial cost, plus a monthly or annual subscription fee.
 You'll find that this is the case with most canine GPS trackers.